 27. Applicant shall install continuous emission monitoring equipment on the new units and will make available on its website emissions data from both the existing and new units according to EPA standards.
-Applicant shall provide information to the public on its website in order to assist the public in interpreting the data, and provide viable information in a reasonable time frame.
+Applicant shall provide information to the public on its website in order to assist the public in interpreting the data, and provide viable information in a reasonable period.

-Status ~ SRP has installed continuous emission monitoring equipment on the new units.
-Information on the continuous emission monitoring equipment and the emissions data is available on the SRP website for the SEP.
+Status - SRP has installed continuous emissions monitoring equipment on the new units.
+Information of the continuous emission monitoring equipment and the emissions data is available on the SRP website for the Santan Expansion Project (SEP).